 Note: clicking on the model name opens the sales data page for that model; clicking year in the legend turns the display for that year on/off

-Also check out the premium midsized SUV segment in the US, the Cadillac XT5 reclaims its segment lead ahead of the Lexus NX.
+Also check out the premium midsized SUV segment in the USA, where the top-2 is similar but Volvo is behind a handful of Asian rivals.

 Premium midsized SUV segment